Table of Content

 6. Nebraska Motorcycle Lane Splitting Laws

-It is illegal for motorcyclists to practice lane splitting in Nebraska.
+You cannot try to lane split in Nebraska due to it being considered unsafe and illegal.
 If you are caught trying to lane split, you will be subject to traffic infractions and fines.
 You will also be denied compensation if you were involved in an accident due to attempting lane splitting.
-Thus, you cannot engage in any of the following behavior when traveling on Nebraska’s laned roads and highways:
+Thus, you cannot engage in any of the following behavior:

 While it is recommended motorcyclists stay centered within the current lane they are traveling in, they are afforded greater maneuverability compared to cars and trucks.
 Motorcyclists are allowed to engage in the following so long as the conditions are met: